 Mr. Castaneda gives us an outline of approaching testing the spiritual road.
 To look deliberately is to assess the spiritual route’s intent and goal.
-“Try as many times as necessary” means using all the resources to investigate.
+“Try as often as necessary” means using all the resources to investigate.
 Identify the intention behind the system.
 Look at it from several points of view.
 Use as many accurate sources as you can find.
 Look into the meaning of its symbolism and history.

 Finally, does this spiritual road “have a heart”?
-To have “heart” means fostering positive thinking and behavior for everything and everyone?
+To have “heart” means fostering positive thinking and behavior for everything and everyone.
 The road doesn’t have a heart if it’s discriminatory and sectarian.
 The road doesn’t have a heart if it’s only for the few.
-Favoritism and bias are not of the heart, they are fostered by the greed of an unhealthy ideology.
+Favoritism and bias are not of the heart; they are fostered by the greed of an unhealthy ideology.

 Questions to Ensure You Are On The Right Path

 Here are some questions to ask yourself about your spiritual path.
 It will help you determine if you are on the right path.

 - Why do you trust the road you are on?
 Do you trust it because of indoctrination as a child?
 Or because you have investigated the path and found it has merit.

 - Does walking this spiritual road produce fruit in the present, or is its focus on Afterlife promises?
 What does it cost to gain afterlife rewards?
 Is the afterlife an excuse not to face your existential fear of death?